CyrilCermak/modular_architecture_on_ios/README.md

         dependencies otherwise the app will need to decide on startup which library is going to be used.
-    -   The main executable must be recompiled when the library has an update even though the library's interface remains the same.
+    -   The main executable must be recompiled when the library has an update even though the library’s interface remains the same.
     -   Memory footprint of the main executable is bigger which implies the load time of the app is slower.